Seat at the Top Table

 Hike to Table Rock in Napa

 It just might be the best view in Napa.
 And it doesn’t require a hot air balloon.
-At 4.5 miles (round-trip) the hike to Table Rock overlook isn’t a walk in the park, but it’s well worth it, packing in plenty of highlights, especially the marquee destination: Table Rock.
+At 4.5 miles (round-trip) the hike to Table Rock overlook isn’t a walk in the park (well, technically it is, but it's not an easy one!).
+Still it’s well worth it, packing in plenty of highlights, especially the marquee destination.
 Get ready for valley views worth swooning over.

 Start at Table Rock Trail in northern Napa’s Robert Louis Stevenson State Park and get ready for all kinds of highlights.
 The trail rises moderately for a mile, shaded by forest, before breaking out to a first overlook with pop-up-book vistas of hills and the vineyard-latticed valley, all the way to the impressive Mayacamas Mountains.